 Wizardry VIII, the last game of the series, pushed the envelope by having you not only keep your character, but some of the allies and affiliations they had made in the previous game.
 This changed your starting location to your ally's base, and severely altered the way in which you could resolve the plot... assuming, that is, you were one of the few who still had their Wizardry VII saves from nine years ago!

-The somewhat obscure Roguelike for Windows 3.x, Castle Of The Winds, came in two parts.
+The somewhat obscure Roguelike for Windows 3.x, Castle of the Winds, came in two parts.
 The Shareware first part allowed you to save your game after beating the Big Bad of the game, where you could then continue it in the commercial second part exactly as left.
 This created a bit of a problem for characters created anew in the second part, since it was tuned for an already-leveled and geared character.
 It got around this by giving new characters some instant levels and gear, although characters brought forward from the first part were typically significantly better off.

 Both Neverwinter Nights games allow you to save your characters and load them into the expansion packs and free content modules so that you can continue their adventures over multiple stories.

-Similarly, going from Baldur's Gate II to the Throne of Bhaal expansion, it was much better to start the expansion by replaying the last battle of the game and going straight through to the expansion as opposed to creating a new character or even importing your character from the last game.
+Going from Baldur's Gate II to the Throne of Bhaal expansion, it was much better to start the expansion by replaying the last battle of the game and going straight through to the expansion as opposed to creating a new character or even importing your character from the last game.

-Even better, the popular Baldur's Gate Tutu and Baldur's Gate Trilogy mods allow you to combine the original Baldur's Gate and it's expansions with Baldur's Gate II and the Throne of Bhaal expansion, forming a single massive game played on the BGII engine.
+The popular Baldur's Gate Tutu and Baldur's Gate Trilogy mods allow you to combine the original Baldur's Gate and it's expansions with Baldur's Gate II and the Throne of Bhaal expansion, forming a single massive game played on the BGII engine.
 There are even extra bits of cutscene dialogue in order to smoothly transition from one game to the next.
 As somebody once explained, "Somebody made a mod for BGII; the plot is that of BGI."

 Originally, Neverwinter Nights was intended to be compatible with character files imported from the BG games.
 As it spent five years in Development Hell, and was ultimately released using 3E rules rather than 2E AD&D rules, however, this became impossible, and was left out of the final release.